biojava/biojava.github.io/_wikis/BioJava:GetStarted.md

 If you want to modify BioJava, you can obtain a copy of the source code from the [Source directory](http://www.biojava.org/download/source) of the download area.
 Source releases are distributed in .tar.gz format.
-You can also obtain up-to-the-minute source code from the [Nightly build site](http://www.derkholm.net) or from [anonymous CVS](http://cvs.biojava.org).
+You can also obtain up-to-the-minute source code from [anonymous CVS](http://cvs.biojava.org).

 BioJava is built using the *ant* build tool, a Java-specific equivalent